 “The healthcare system holds millions of records that, with the right tools, can be turned into useful knowledge for redesigning processes, reducing inefficiencies, and improving patient care.
 This research is a key step in that direction,” concludes Fernández-Llatas.

-The research was funded by the Ministry of Science sand Innovation through project PID2020-113723RB-C21, and its results open new lines of work aimed at clinical validation with healthcare professionals and extension to other conditions and care contexts.
+The research was funded by the Ministry of Sciences and Innovation through the project PID2020-113723RB-C21, and its results open new lines of work aimed at clinical validation with healthcare professionals and at extending it to other conditions and care contexts.